bastiencavarretta/intrinsic-vs-projected-directsearch/README.md

     `pip install -r requirements.txt`.

 2. Run cell by cell the `directsearch_experiments.ipynb` file to obtain the data profiles and performance tables from section 6.
-The cell performing the direct-search ran for three hours in our case.
+The cell performing the direct-search ran for three hours in our case, storing 1.5Gb of data.

 3. Run cell by cell the `cosine_measure.ipynb` file to obtain the plots from section 5.